-Bring live macroinvertebrates into the classroom for study or travel to the Sucker Lake Channel (just south of hwy 96) for a hands-on day of field science.
-VLAWMO staff guides students in sampling macroinvertebrates (water bugs) in the channel, identifying them, and using the data to assess the health of the water.
-Students gain skills in ecology, land use, field biology, gathering data, and analyzing data to form conclusions.
-VLAWMO provides all materials including nets, sampling supplies, ID charts, calculators, and dry erase markers.
+Bring live macroinvertebrates into the classroom for study or travel to the Sucker Lake Channel (just south of hwy 96) for hands-on fieldwork.
+VLAWMO staff will guide students in sampling macroinvertebrates (water bugs) in the channel, identifying them, and using the data to assess water quality and watershed health.
+Students will gain skills in ecology, land use, field biology, data collection, and analyzing data to form conclusions.
+VLAWMO provides all materials including nets, Leaf Pack kits, sampling supplies, ID charts, calculators, and dry erase markers.
 Contact VLAWMO a minimum of three weeks in advance to organize either of these adventure-filled activities.

 Activity best suits groups of 18-24, age 4th grade and up.

-Schools within VLAWMO's watershed boundary have the unique opportunity to work directly with VLAWMO staff on class visits, lesson plans, and planning cost-share efforts to install stormwater features on school grounds.
-Schools in the VLAWMO watershed are:
+Schools within VLAWMO's watershed boundary have the unique opportunity to work directly with VLAWMO staff on class visits, lesson plans, and the installment of stormwater improvement projects on school grounds.
+Schools in the VLAWMO watershed include: